mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 instructions for users of GitLab 10.2 and earlier to complete a task should be removed.

-If GitLab users have questions about when certain features were introduced or changed, the GitLab [release posts](https://about.gitlab.com/releases/) contain this information.
-Users can also directly search for issues and merge requests for historical changes.
+To view information about the history of a feature, users can view GitLab [release posts](https://about.gitlab.com/releases/) or search for the issue or merge request where the work was done.

 ## Products and features